Skip to content

 Food sources rich in vitamin D

-The main food sources are fatty fish such as herring, sardines, salmon, and mackerel, as well as egg yolk, some fortified products, and some mushrooms.
+The main food sources are fatty fish such as herring, sardines, salmon, and mackerel, as well as egg yolk, certain fortified products, and some mushrooms.
 These foods support natural vitamin D intake, but their contribution depends heavily on consumption frequency and individual habits.

-Vitamin D food supplements
+Vitamin D supplements

 When to consider supplementation

-Sun and vitamin D: common misconceptions
+Sun and Vitamin D: Common Misconceptions

-"The more you expose yourself, the more vitamin D you produce"
+"The more you expose yourself, the more vitamin D you produce."

 "Sunscreen completely blocks synthesis"